rgfaber/erlang-study/README.md

 # erlang-study
-A repo that contians my code-along for the edumy erlang course
+A repo that contians my code-along for the udemy erlang course